QuickCan4166/Desktop-Virus/README.md

 # Goose-Virus
-A Remake of desktop goose but it behaves like an actual virus (it doesnt actually do any damage it only makes it seem like damage is being done)
+A mod for desktop goose that makes it behaves like an actual virus (it doesnt actually do any damage it only makes it seem like damage is being done)